Get ITXM Certified

 Experience Officers work across the entire IT department and are passionate about improving the end-user experience.

-They can also come from outside of IT, such as a Head of User Experience or Chief Experience Officer.
+They can also come from outside IT, such as a Head of User Experience or Chief Experience Officer.
 The organizational position is not crucial as long as they collaborate with different teams to achieve a common goal and outcome.
-Assigning a person who is responsible for a particular IT service area may introduce bias, so it is not always the best fit.
+Assigning a person responsible for a particular IT service area may introduce bias, so it is not always the best fit.
 Ultimately, the best approach depends on the specific circumstances.

 Having an Experience Officer creates clarity.
 Naming a specific person responsible for this role is beneficial since it is often a part-time position initially filled by someone from the IT department.